-Stopping and removing an ExpressCard
+Removing an ExpressCard

+△ CAUTION: To prevent loss of data or an unresponsive system, use the following procedure to safely remove the ExpressCard.

+Save your information and close all programs associated with the ExpressCard.

+NOTE: To stop a data transfer, click Cancel in the operating system Copying window.

+To remove an ExpressCard:

-- △ CAUTION: To prevent loss of data or an unresponsive system, stop an ExpressCard before removing it. - 1.
-Save your information and close all programs associated with the ExpressCard. - NOTE: To stop a data transfer, click Cancel in the operating system Copying window. - Stop the ExpressCard: - a.
-Double-click the Safely Remove Hardware icon in the notification area, at the far right of the taskbar. - NOTE: To display the Safely Remove Hardware icon, click the Show Hidden Icons icon (< or <<) in the notification area. - b.
-Click the name of the ExpressCard in the list. - c.
-Click Stop, and then click OK. - NOTE: If the ExpressCard is not listed, you do not have to stop the card before you remove it. - 3.
+- 1. Click the Safely Remove Hardware and Eject Media icon in the notification area, at the far right of the taskbar. - NOTE: To display the Safely Remove Hardware and Eject Media icon, click the Show hidden icons icon (the arrow at the left side of the notification area). - 2.
+Click the name of the ExpressCard in the list. - NOTE: You are informed that it is safe to remove the hardware device. - 3.
 Release and remove the ExpressCard: - a.
 Gently press in on the ExpressCard (1) to unlock it. - b.
 Pull the ExpressCard out of the slot (2).